 - Made In Germany

-Sometimes a sensor brush just doesn’t cut it and you have to go with the wet method.
-Here is a nice little alcohol free kit that will allow you to very easily clean your sensor.
+Sometimes, a sensor brush just doesn’t cut it, and you must use the wet method.
+Here is a nice little alcohol-free kit that lets you clean your sensor easily.

 UES Sensor Swabs Full Frame 14 Piece